fullptr/anzu/README.md

     1. eg: If `l` is an array of 5 `i64`s, then `l[]` is an `i64[]`.
     1. Slicing syntax `l[0 : 2]` for creating subspans.
     1. Arrays can automatically convert to spans when passing to functions.
+    1. A "null span" of zero elements can be created from `nullptr`.

 * Function Pointers:
     1. Function names resolve to function pointers which can be passed to functions.